 1. Decide how much time you’re willing to spend on your phone a day.

-Check your phone to see how much time you’re wasting away.
+Check your device settings to see how much time you’re wasting away.
 Does it look like too much?
 If you spend two and a half hours on your phone daily, maybe decide you want to spend half of that time.
 Delete any unnecessary apps.
 Cut down on Instagram or Facebook scrolling.
 Every time you feel yourself reaching for your phone, do something else.
 Write something down on a physical piece of paper, step outside, or stop putting off your to-do list.
 I’m sure there’s something else that needs to be done instead of checking your phone needlessly.

 2. When you really need to be productive, put your phone out of sight.

-It helps me to put my phone in another room or put my phone on “do not disturb”.
+It helps me to put my phone in another room or on “do not disturb”.
 But if you feel stress putting your phone in another room, turn the volume on and put “do not disturb” on for any notifications that aren’t necessary.
 Dedicate yourself to thirty minutes or an hour of work without distraction.
 You’ll feel more productive, and probably find that you don’t need your phone as much as you thought you did!

 3. No phones by the bed.